-Spend some time looking through our website, or even better, stop by and talk with us about the exciting research and teaching initiatives going on in our Department!Dr. Don Sheppard
+Spend some time looking through our website, and don’t hesitate to contact us if you want to hear more about our exciting research and teaching initiatives going on in our department.

 Chair, Department of Microbiology & Immunology